Lanfei/webpack-isomorphic/README.md

 # webpack-isomorphic [![NPM version][npm-image]][npm-url]

-A lightweight solution for the server-side rendering of Webpack-built applications.
+A lightweight solution for the server-side rendering of webpack-built applications.

 ## Why do we need it?